Since first being elected in 2010, I have been committed to ensuring our rural area receives a fair deal in healthcare and education.

 The Ripon CDC will play a major role in cutting waiting lists locally, with a particular emphasis on reducing elective and cancer backlogs, as well as pre and post op testing.
 The Government’s target is that, by March 2025, 95 per cent of patients needing a diagnostic test will receive it within 6 weeks.

 Previously, I campaigned for the re-opening of Castleberg Hospital.
 This was successful and the Hospital re-opened in 2019.

-I worked hard to ensure that the National Funding Formula was implemented by the Department of Education so that we could address the historic funding inequality in rural areas like ours, and I have been glad to hear on my visits, that schools in our area have been pleased with the additional funding.
+As far as education locally, I worked to ensure that the National Funding Formula was implemented by the Department of Education so that we could address the historic funding inequality in rural areas like ours.

-Online tours and educational workshops are available at: https://learning.parliament.uk/en
+Tours and educational workshops are available to book at: https://learning.parliament.uk/en